Skipton Football Club: History

 The competition was renamed the Linton-Scarsdale Association in 1925, with the addition of teams from the towns of Lismore and Bradvale.
 The name was changed again in 1927, to the Linton-Skipton Association after Carngham and Scarsdale transferred to the Rokewood-Cape Clear Association.
 Skipton ended the 1927 and 1929 seasons runner up to Lismore.

 The Emus joined the Rokewood-Cape Clear Association in 1930 and finished runner up to Illabarook in 1931 and 1932, which became the Cape Clear-Carngham Association from 1934, then the Linton-Carngham Association from 1936, with Skipton again ending the season runner up to Illabarook.

 In 1937, Skipton won a closely contested grand final against Carngham but the tables were turned in 1938 when Carngham beat Skipton.
 After 1940, the association went into recess due to World War II.

 After football resumed in the area in 1946, the Skipton Emus finished the season runner up to Carngham but went through 1949 undefeated and made it to the Grand Final, only to lose to Carngham by one point.
-In the last two years of the Linton-Carngham Football League, Skipton finished runner up two seasons in a row; in 1951 to Illabarook and 1952 to Carngham.
+In the last two years of the Linton-Carngham Football League, Skipton finished runner up two consecutive seasons; 1951 to Illabarook and 1952 to Carngham.
 Skipton Football Club joined the Western Plains Football League in 1953 but did not reach a grand final until 1996, in a close loss by six points to Derrinallum.

 The 1999 season saw the Emus transfer to the Lexton Plains Football League and won senior premierships in 2001, 2003, 2005, 2009 and 2010.
 The Lexton Plains Football League's final season of existence was the 2010 season which was capped with the Skipton Football Club fielding teams in grand finals and coming away with the win for A-Grade, B-Grade ad U17 premierships.
 A-Grade beat Lexton 16.15.111 to 3.8.26.

 In 2011, the Skipton Emus moved to the Central Highlands Football League that they are currently affiliated with.
-In order to avoid a jumper clash with Bungaree FC, a new guernsey, red with a navy blue yoke and white vee was created.
+In order to avoid a jumper clash with Bungaree, a new guernsey, red with a navy blue yoke and white vee was created.
 This jumper incorporated designs from two previous jumpers worn.
 These being red with a white vee as worn in the Western Plains Football League and navy blue with a red yoke in the Lexton Plains Football League.

+Skipton made finals for the first time in 2019, losing to Hepburn by 33 points in an elimination final.
+From 2022 to 2024, Skipton returned to the finals, but only ever made it as far as a preliminary final in 2024, losing to eventual premiers Daylesford by 25 points.

+In 2025, Skipton finished 3rd after the home and away season.
+They defeated Gordon by 38 points in the first week of finals, then in the preliminary final against minor premier Dunnstown they were victorious by 17.
+Skipton played Daylesford in the Grand Final at Mars Stadium, where after a very even 1st half, proved too good in the later part of the game to win by 31 points.